hortonworks/cloudbreak/docs/shell.md

 Note:
   You should specify at least your username and password.
 ```
 Once you are connected you can start to create a cluster.
 If you are lost and need guidance through the process you can use `hint`.
 You can always use `TAB` for completion.

+> **Note**
-Note that all commands are `context aware` - they are available only when it makes sense - this way you are never confused and guided by the system on the right path.
+> All commands are `context aware` - they are available only when it makes sense - this way you are never confused and guided by the system on the right path.

-You can find the provider specific documentations here:
+**Provider specific documentations**

 - [AWS](aws_cb_shell.md)
 - [Azure](azure_cb_shell.md)